Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

-Tables \ref{tab:melhores02_parte2} and \ref{tab:melhores20_parte2} allow a brief comparison regarding the capacity to select the correct covariates among the best configurations tested for the competing models, as well as for our proposed model.
-The best model configuration was chosen according to the performance metric \eqref{eq:r2_PARTE2}.
+Tables \ref{tab:melhores02_parte2} and \ref{tab:melhores20_parte2} allow a brief comparison regarding the capacity to select the correct covariates among the best configurations tested for the competing models, as well as for our proposed model and for the BGLSS.
+The best model configuration (for the frequentist methods) was chosen according to the performance metric \eqref{eq:r2_PARTE2}.
 For this, the average metric value over the one hundred replications was calculated for each model configuration, and we then selected the model with the configuration that returned the highest of these averages.